aiazza/Containerlab_labs/evpn-vxlan-headend-replication/README.md

 ## Underlay configuration

 First of all we need to configure our underlay, to do that we need to configure point-to-point IP addresses and then configure an underlay routing protocol, to mimic what I have usually seen in large scale Datacenters I am using EBGP as the underlay following the same concepts (not exactly same ASN addressing) as in [RFC7938](https://datatracker.ietf.org/doc/html/rfc7938) .
-To make it easy I will setup what we call BGP unnumbered following [RFC8950](https://www.rfc-editor.org/rfc/rfc8950) which allows us to form BGP neighborships on top of IPv6 link-local addresses so that saves me the hassle of creating p2p interface addresses.
+To avoid configuring the p2p addresses I will setup what we call BGP unnumbered following [RFC8950](https://www.rfc-editor.org/rfc/rfc8950) which allows us to form BGP neighborships on top of IPv6 link-local addresses.

 ### BGP unnumbered setup